There Are No Qualified Leads Without Qualified Decisions.

 That closeness shows up in behavior.

-In early phases, especially where tracking is limited, you can still get meaningful first-party signals from the interactions you do control—like your AI Concierge/chatbot usage—plus whatever attribution signals and timestamps the client can share (including ad account access where available).
+In early phases — especially where tracking is limited, you can still extract meaningful first-party signals from the interactions you do control:

-You have 600 inquiries this month.
+You receive 600 inquiries this month.

 Step 1 — Define “qualification” as a conversion event, not a persona.

-Examples (generic): Inquiry → Conversation → Appointment → Visit → Offer → Deposit.
+Inquiry → Conversation → Appointment → Visit → Offer → Deposit.

 Your language can differ.
 The point is shared definitions.